 How the data lays out in the file.

-- By project: every project's tasks together
+- Data grouped by Project: every project's tasks together

 Advanced Scenarios